cytoscape/cytoscape.js/documentation/md/extensions.md

 ## Autoscaffolding

 There exists [a Slush project for Cytoscape.js](https://github.com/cytoscape/slush-cytoscape-extension) such that the full project scaffolding for a new extension is automatically generated for you.
-By following the included instructions, you can easily create Cytoscape.js extensions that are well organised, easily maintained, and published to npm, bower, spm, and meteor.
+By following the included instructions, you can easily create Cytoscape.js extensions that are well organised, easily maintained, and published to npm and bower.